genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 }
 ```

-You can then link this expression either by group (link expression group to sample group) or object to object (expression object to specific sample).
+You can then link this expression by group (link expression group to sample group).

 The call bellow will link the **expression group to the sample group** (that's been linked to the study in the previous step) using the **POST /api/v1/as-curator/integration/link/expression/group/{sourceId}/to/sample/group/{targetId}** endpoint: